MatthewKuKanich/FindMyFlipper/README.md

    - Initiate a scan.
 Wait for your SmartTag to appear as a "FindMy" device.
 6. **Capture Data:** Click **Raw** or **View Raw** to capture your **payload** and note your tag's **MAC Address**.
 Immediately remove the tag's battery to prevent key/MAC rotation.
 7. **Enter Data in FlipperZero App:** Input the captured **payload** and **MAC Address** into the FlipperZero app.
+8. **NOTE:** You will "spend" an AirTag since it can't ever be used again.
+If the old AirTag is powered up, the cloned ID will be inactivated when the old tag is taking over the ownership of the ID again.
+Tip buy a cheap AirTag knockoff.
 </details>
 <details>
   <summary>Option B: AirTag Key Generation</summary>